akm-xdd/Java-Code-Editor/README.md

 # Java-Text-Editor

-This is a Java Text Editor which serves basic functions such as importing and exporting .java files, Find and Replace and 2 different themes.
+This is a Java Text Editor which serves basic functions such as importing and exporting .txt files, Find and Replace and 2 different themes.

 Currently Working on:
 1. ~~Undo and Redo~~